DLR-VF/PtAC/docs/source/user-guide.rst

 ----------------

-PtAC is a Python package to automatically compute walking accessbilities from residential areas to public transport stops for the Sustainable Development Goal 11.2 defined by the United Nations.
+PtAC is a Python package to automatically compute walking accessibilities from residential areas to public transport stops for the Sustainable Development Goal 11.2 defined by the United Nations.
 The goal aims to measure and monitor the proportion of the population in a city that has convenient access to public transport (see https://sdgs.un.org/goals/goal11).
 With this library users can download and process OSM